-LGS SH sensor FoV (arcsec) Pixel scale Pixel per

-main parameters (arcsec/pixel) subaperture

-main parameters 5.0 0.83 6x6
+LGS SH sensor FoV (arcsec) Pixel scale Pixel per main parameters rov (arcsec) (arcsec/pixel) subaperture 5.0 0.83 6x6

 The optical layout of the LGS SH sensor is reported in Figure 5.
-The LGS WFS does not have an acquisition camera so the reference spot is placed in the center of the FoV by using the 4LGSF acquisition camera.
+The LGS WFS does not have an acquisition camera so the reference spot is placed in the centre of the FoV by using the 4LGSF acquisition camera.

-As labeled in the optical layout the LGS WFS is equipped with: (1) an optical prism rotator to keep the pupil image fixed on the CCD pixel grid while the Cassegrain rotator is moving for field derotation (2) a pupil positioning mirror located close to the focal plane to adjust the pupil image on the SH lenslet array in the range of $\pm$ 8 subapertures.
+As labelled in the optical layout the LGS WFS is equipped with: (1) an optical prism rotator to keep the pupil image fixed on the CCD pixel grid while the Cassegrain rotator is moving for field derotation (2) a pupil positioning mirror located close to the focal plane to adjust the pupil image on the SH lenslet array in the range of \pm 8 subapertures.